EU fears death of free media in eastern Europe

 For her part, the EU commissioner in charge of protecting European values, Věra Jourová, voiced sympathy, while recalling her own experience of growing up in communist-era Czechoslovakia to show her understanding of the risk of backsliding.

-But she noted that, as things stand, the Commission had all-but no legal mandate to intervene.
+But she noted that, as things stood, the Commission had all-but no legal mandate to intervene.

 "The competences of the Commission when it comes to media are very limited," she said.